 Therefore, the Asia-Pacific (APAC) region will contribute the largest share in the structured cabling market in 2021.
 The region is also expected to witness significant growth during the forecast period owing to the rising demand for cloud computing in the region, which is propelling the need for structured cabling at data centers.
 In addition, the development of the Indian structured cabling market is supporting the regional market growth.
 This is mainly driven by the increasing demand for copper structured cabling due to the rising need for higher bandwidth and data transmission rates in the country.

 Players in the global structured cabling industry have been frequently involved in partnerships to gain a significant position.
 For instance, in June 2021, Belden Inc. partnered with DYNICS, a provider of factory automation, hardware, and software solutions, to bring a robust cybersecurity solution for industrial networks.

 Similarly, in January 2021, Panduit Corp. partnered with Cailabs, a French deep tech company and provider of light beam shaping solutions, to integrate the CAILABS technology within its OneMode product portfolio.
 This includes exclusive use of the technology for the K-12 education market in the U.S.

-The global structured cabling market is a highly competitive in nature, primarily due to the presence of numerous original equipment manufacturers (OEMs) in emerging markets such as China, India, Vietnam, Indonesia, and Brazil.
-Some of the key companies operating in the market are Schneider Electric SE, ABB Ltd., CommScope Holding Company Inc., Corning Incorporated, Panduit Corp., Nexans S.A., Belden Inc., Furukawa Electric Co.
-Ltd., Siemon Company, and Legrand Holding S.A.
+Major players operating in the structured cabling market include Schneider Electric SE, TE Connectivity Ltd., ABB Ltd., CommScope Holding Company Inc., Corning Incorporated, Panduit Corp., Nexans S.A., Belden Inc., Furukawa Electric Co.
+Ltd., Siemon Company, and Legrand Holding SA.